MrBooks36/Infinite-Parkour-datapack-updater/README.md

 An updater for the Infinite Parkour Datapack.
 This is required to play any versions of Infinite Parkour past V0.1.2.

 # Install Instructions
-Windows only. *sorry macOS you are NOT a work in progress*
+Windows only. *sorry macOS you are somewhat a work in progress, need a macOS user to help*

 only download the EXE